ack-solutions/expo-template/docs/design-standards.md

 - Reuse shared UI components wherever possible.
 - Use standard variants for buttons, inputs, cards, badges, dialogs, and tables.
 - Do not create multiple visual styles for the same type of component without a strong reason.
+- Keep one component per file by default.
+If multiple small components belong to the same feature and are tightly related, place them in a feature folder and organize them clearly.
+Only keep multiple components in a single file when there is a strong reason.

 ### Shared Components Should Stay Consistent